When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Famous People Named Beatrice

-• Beatrice M. Hinkle: American writer and feminist (5).
-Classy.
-Witty.
-Whip-smart.
-Hinkle had it all.
+• Beatrice M. Hinkle: American writer and feminist (5), known for her intellect.

-• Beatrice Baudelaire: a character in the book A Series of Unfortunate Events.
-She is a lion tamer and actress.
+• Beatrice Baudelaire: A mysterious and central figure in Lemony Snicket’s A Series of Unfortunate Events.

-• Beatrice Grimaldi: A princess in the American television series Gossip Girl.
-Who doesn’t want to name their child after royalty, even if it’s make-believe?
+• Beatrice Grimaldi: A princess in the TV series Gossip Girl.

 Does the Name Beatrice Appear in the Bible?